szabgab/rust.org.il/pages/code-mavens.md

 I am working on my first web application in Rust using the [Rocket web framework](https://rocket.rs/).
 In this presentation I'll show what I've learned so far and how can you get started developing a web application using Rust Rocket.

+We used the [rocket-starter](https://crates.io/crates/rocket-starter) crate and you saw [articles about Rocket](https://rust.code-maven.com/rocket).

 About Gabor:

 Gabor has been self-employed since 2000 providing [consulting and training services](https://szabgab.com/).